bruin-data/bruin-vscode/README.md

 ## Release Notes
-### Latest Release: 0.24.1
+### Latest Release: 0.25.0
-- Added 'default' keyword to highlight and preselect the default environment in the UI.
+- Added the ability to edit asset names and descriptions directly in the UI, integrating the Bruin CLI patchAssetCommand for updates
-- Updated asset parameters schema with location and query properties.

 ### Previous Highlights
+- **0.24.1**: Highlighted the default environment in the UI and updated the asset parameters schema with location and query properties.
 - **0.24.0**: Added the ability to duplicate connections with a prefilled form and " (Copy)" appended to the name.
 - **0.23.1**: Reorganized the connection form by moving optional fields to the bottom and updated the color of the delete icon for better visual consistency.
 - **0.23.0**: Added a radio button in the GCP connection form, to choose between a file picker for service_account_json or a text area.